jidongxiao/networksecurity/labs/icmp/README.md

 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown
 ```

-In the above output, the ip address after the "default via" is the default gateway; here in this example, it is 10.0.2.1.
+In the above output, the ip address after the "default via" is the default gateway; here in this example, it is 10.0.2.1; and the string after the "dev" is the network interface name, in this example, it is "enp0s3".

 3. run the script in the attacker VM: